lightman13/pray5times/README.md

 # What is pray5times project ?

-Pray5times is an open source project which has the purpose to calculate 5 prayers time with the algorithm visible to everyone.
-Before the creation of the project, I realized there was not enough of ressources to understand how prayer times was calculated.
+Pray5times is a library which allow to calculate the 5 prayers.
+The library is available in several language thanks to langage bindings.

+Supported languages:
+- C
+- Python
+- Java

 To calculate each prayer time I used the following ressources: